Burghley House: History

 The Three Brothers Browne, by Isaac Oliver, 1598.
 L to R: John, Anthony, William; grandsons of Anthony Browne, 1st Viscount Montague who was implicated in the Ridolfi Plot in 1571, Burghley House Collections.

 Burghley was built for Sir William Cecil, later 1st Baron Burghley, who was Lord High Treasurer to Queen Elizabeth I of England, between 1555 and 1587, costing £21,000 at the time.
 It was modelled on the privy lodgings of Richmond Palace.
 It was subsequently the residence of his descendants, the Earls, and since 1801, the Marquesses of Exeter.
 Since 1961, it has been owned by a charitable trust established by the family.

 Victoria Leatham (b.
 1947), antiques expert and television personality, followed her father, Olympic gold medal-winning athlete, IAAF President and MP, David Cecil, the 6th Marquess, by running the house from 1982 to 2007.
 The Olympic corridor commemorates her father.
 Her daughter, Miranda Rock, is now the most active live-in trustee.
-The Marquessate passed it in 1988 to Victoria's uncle, Martin Cecil, 7th Marquess of Exeter (1909–1988), and then to his son, William Michael Anthony Cecil (b.
+The Marquessate passed in 1988 to Victoria's uncle, Martin Cecil, 7th Marquess of Exeter (1909–1988), and then to his son, William Michael Anthony Cecil (b.
 1935), both Canadian ranchers on land originally bought by the 5th Marquess, who have not lived at Burghley.

 The house is one of the main examples of stonemasonry and proportion in 16th-century English Elizabethan architecture, reflecting the prominence of its founder, and the lucrative wool trade of the Cecil estates.
 It has a suite of rooms remodelled in the baroque style, with carvings by Grinling Gibbons.
 The main part of the house has 35 major rooms, on the ground and first floors.
 There are more than 80 lesser rooms and numerous halls, corridors, bathrooms, and service areas.

 In the 17th century, the open loggias around the ground floor were enclosed.
 Although the house was built in the floor plan shape of the Letter E, in honour of Queen Elizabeth, it is now missing its northwest wing.
 During the period of the 9th Earl's ownership, and under the guidance of the famous landscape architect, Capability Brown, the south front was raised to alter the roof line, and the north-west wing was demolished to allow better views of the new parkland.
 A chimney-piece after the design of Venetian printmaker Giovanni Battista Piranesi was also added during his tenure.

 The so-called "Hell Staircase" and its neighbour "The Heaven Room" has substantial ceiling paintings by Antonio Verrio, between 1697 and 1699.
 The walls to the "Hell Staircase" are by Thomas Stothard, who completed the work about a century later.
 The Bow Room is decorated with wall and ceiling paintings by Louis Laguerre.